blwh/blwh.github.io/cv.md

 ### Appointments held

+**from 2024** Research, teaching and outreach in IceLab, Umeå University.
+Umeå

-**from 2019** University teaching at 20% as a part of my PhD education, Umeå University, Umeå
+**2019-2024** University teaching at 20% as a part of my PhD education, Umeå University, Umeå

 **sum.
 2018** CAE Engineer, BAE Systems Hägglunds, Örnsköldsvik